-When a connection passes through system No. 4 towards system No. 5, or vice versa, release must be undertaken at the outgoing exchange only.
-Hence nothing must be done at the transit exchange T, the point at which systems Nos.
+When a connection passes through System No. 4 towards System No. 5, or vice versa, release must be undertaken at the outgoing exchange only.
+Hence nothing must be done at the transit exchange T, the point at which Systems Nos.
 4 and 5 are connected.

-In the case of system No. 4 towards system No. 5, exchange T represents the connecting transit exchange for both systems.
-Non-reception at T of an answer-signal within 2 to 4 minutes after condition ST has been determined must produce no effect at exchange T. It will be for the outgoing exchange to cause release (by sending the clear-forward signal) on the 2 to 4 minutes' time-out after reception of the number-received signal from exchange T.
+In the case of System No. 4 towards System No. 5, exchange T represents the connection transit exchange for both systems.
+Non-reception at T of an answer-signal within 2 to 4 minutes after condition ST has been determined must produce no effectat exchange T. It will be for the outgoing exchange to cause release (by sending the clear-forward signal) on the 2 to 4 minutes' time-out after reception of the number-received signal from exchange T.

-In the case of system No. 5 towards system No. 4, exchange T represents the connecting transit exchange for both systems.
-Non-reception at T of an answer-signal within 2 to 4 minutes after reception of the number-received signal from the incoming exchange must not affect exchange T. It will be for the outgoing exchange to cause release of the connection (by sending the clear-forward signal) after the delay of 2 to 4 minutes following the generation of the ST condition at that exchange.
+In the case of System No. 5 towards System No. 4 exchange T represents the connecting transit exchange for both systems.
+Non-reception at T of an answer-signal within 2 to 4 minutes after reception of the number-received signal from the incoming exchange mut not effect exchange T. It will be for the outgoing exchange to cause release of the connection (by sending the clear-forward signal) after the delay of 2 to 4 minutes following the generation of the ST condition at that exchange.